fanout/js-pubcontrol/README.md

 ```
 6. In another terminal window, Run the demo
 ```
-node demo test "Message"
+node demos/basic test "Message"
 ```
 7. In the window that you opened in step 5, you should see the test message.

 ## Other Demos

 For more examples, including running pubcontrol in a browser,
-see the `js-pubcontrol-demos` repository.
+see the other subdirectories inside the `demos` directory.

 ## License